ltrgithub/X3GestAA/try-git/EXERCISE.md

 Also, look at the issue in GitHub issue tracking system.

-You can now clean up and delete your local branch:
+If everything's ok you can now clean up and delete your local branch:

 ```sh
 $ git branch -d issueN-test-yourname